 Massage therapists offer a variety of massage styles including the soothing Swedish massage, hot stones, deep tissue work and trigger point therapy.

 Massage has become one of the most popular forms of hands-on holistic healing for relaxation and pain relief.
 It is considered holistic because of the mind-body connection.
 Massage relaxes the mind as muscles release tension.
 Sometimes repressed emotions surface and are released when associated muscles are massaged.

 As part of, or in addition to their formal training, therapists often learn and incorporate other forms of body work and energy healing into their sessions.

-Currently, 37 of the 50 states in the U.S. have training and licensing requirements for massage therapists.
+Currently, 43 of the 50 states in the U.S., Puerto Rico, and the U.S. Virgin Islands have training and licensing requirements for massage therapists.
 Training requirements vary widely from state to state.

 When deciding whether to partner with holistic physicians, a doctor of naturopathy, or other licensed practitioner it is wise to be aware of your state or country's requirements.
 Many areas have strict regulations about what practitioners can call themselves, but not all.